nweaver-blockchain/blockchain-names/gns.md

 distributed hash table to store records.
 This DHT must accept 512b data keys and store sufficiently large data values at that location.
-To prevent further confusion this document will refer to the DHT key as an “index” rather than a key since it is not a cryptographic key per-se.
+To prevent further confusion this document will refer to the DHT key as an "index" rather than a key since it is not a cryptographic key per-se.

 **Record Types:** GNS supports all DNS records as well as its own